robinsonb5/EightThirtyTwo/README.md

 * -m mapfile - write a mapfile showing the addresses assigned to global symbols.
 * -M mapfile - write a mapfile showing the addresses assigned to global and local symbols

-## On chip debugger
+## On-chip debugger
 The on-chip debugger is currently only supported on Altera/Intel devices.
-There is an optional RTL component which bridges between the CPU and JTAG interface, a TCL scripts which is used with the quartus_stp utility which creates a TCP/IP interface to the CPU, and the debugger itself, which is an ncurses-based shell utility.
+There is an optional RTL component which bridges between the CPU and JTAG interface, a TCL script which in conjunction with the quartus_stp utility creates a TCP/IP interface to the CPU, and the debugger itself, which is an ncurses-based shell utility.
 The bridge should be invoked first, with: